sei-international/NemoMod.jl/docs/src/installation.md

 ```

 !!! warning
-    NEMO may not be compatible with versions of solver packages not listed above.
-The NEMO team generally does not provide support to troubleshoot issues with such packages.
+    NEMO may not be compatible with solvers and solver versions not listed above.
+The NEMO team generally does not provide support to troubleshoot issues with such solvers or versions.